analogdevicesinc/pyadi-iio/doc/source/dev/index.rst

 Testing
 ---------------------------

-Testing pyadi-iio requires hardware, but fortunately by default it assumes no hardware is connect unless found.
+Testing pyadi-iio requires hardware, but fortunately by default it assumes no hardware is connected unless found.
 It will only load specific tests for hardware it can find and skip all other tests. **pytest**, which is the framework pyadi-iio uses, can be call as following:

 .. code-block:: console